skmin-lab/unixmd/docs/source/objects/qm/prog_dftbplus.rst

 | *(string)*             |                                                |                    |
 +------------------------+------------------------------------------------+--------------------+

-Detailed description of arguments
+Detailed description of parameters
 ''''''''''''''''''''''''''''''''''''

 - **scc** *(boolean)* - Default: *True*

-  When **scc** is set to *True*, self-consistent charge (SCC) scheme is included in DFTB.
+  When **scc** is set to *True*, the self-consistent charge (SCC) scheme is included in DFTB.
-  If **scc** is *False*, then the calculation will change to non-SCC DFTB.
+  If **scc** is *False*, then the calculation will change to the non-SCC DFTB.

 \

 - **scc_tol** *(double)* - Default: *1E-6*

-  SCC cycles are considered converged when the charge error is less than **scc_tol**.
+  The SCC cycles are considered converged when the charge error is less than **scc_tol**.
   It is valid when **scc** is *True*.

 \

 - **scc_max_iter** *(integer)* - Default: *100*

-  This argument determines the maximum number of SCC iterations.
+  This parameter determines the maximum number of the SCC iterations.

 \